McNeese Logo

 Incomplete Grades and Re-enrollment

 Students who received an incomplete grade during a previous semester must not re-enroll in the same course.
-Arrangements for completing work from a previous semester are to be made between the instructor assigning the grade and the student; however, the student may not re-enroll in a course in order to complete work from a previous semester.
+Arrangements for completing work must be made with the instructor.